-Platelet rich plasma (PRP) injections are a treatment option for patients with chronic injuries to the muscle, tendon or ligaments.
-Typically these injections are used once other treatment options, such as physical therapy, rest, and activity modification have failed.
+PRP injections are a treatment option for our patients with chronic injuries or disorders of the joints, tendons or ligaments.
+Typically, these injections are used once other treatment options, such as physical therapy, rest, and activity modification, have failed.